hansake/CPM_tools/cyputget/README.md

-# cyput sends multiple files using YMODEM protocol
+# Cyput sends multiple files using YMODEM protocol

 The cyput (and hopefully later cyget) program transfer files from and to CP/M computers using